 Researcher of the Month

-How did you first become involved with the project?
+How did you first get into the lab?

 What are your future plans?